 From a strict legal standpoint it shouldn’t matter whether a child is taking a medication like Adderall, Ritalin or Vyvanse because the listing for ADHD does not require it.
 But in reality the disability determination does not always adhere to this standard.
 The claims examiner or administrative law judge (ALJ) may conclude that the ADHD condition was not severe enough to warrant medication.
 Alternatively he or she could conclude that the condition is being controlled and therefore medication has not been prescribed.
 Disability claims can be denied even in instances where medication is prescribed if the ALJ determines that the condition has improved sufficiently.

 While it is possible to qualify for Social Security benefits with a childhood ADHD condition, the process is extremely complex and replete with many legal pitfalls.
 Because mental disabilities are often more difficult to prove, one or more appeals can be necessary.
-An experienced Social Security disability attorney can eliminate your guesswork while improving your likelihood of a favorable claim determination.
-For a confidential consultation contact Ken Kieklak, Attorney at Law by calling 479-439-1843 or contact us online.
+An experienced Fayetteville AR disability lawyer can eliminate your guesswork, help you understand the conditions that qualify for disability in Arkansas, and improve your likelihood of a favorable claim determination.
+For a confidential consultation contact Ken Kieklak, Attorney at Law by calling (479) 316-0438 or contact us online.